-In the first instalment of our ‘Conflict’ series, Editor-in-Chief ALICE DAWKINS writes from mountainous Shan region of Burma/Myanmar.
+In the first installment of our ‘Conflict’ series, Alice Dawkins writes from mountainous Shan region of Burma/Myanmar.

 *Stylistic note: Burma is used to refer to the country before 1962.
 Myanmar is for the following period.